 The current state of affairs in politics and everyday life now centers around climate initiatives, most of which prioritize sustainability.
-Today, any institution that promotes sustainable energy becomes popular — Tesla is the prime example.
+Today, any institution that promotes sustainable energy becomes popular — Tesla is a prime example.

 Since the drivers of the sustainability movement are young people (like Greta Thunberg), academic institutions now have to introduce more renewable energy degrees.

 At the moment, the number of available ‘green’ degrees has grown to 28.5% since 2019.
 With these figures in mind, let’s discuss the relevance of pursuing a career in the renewable energy field.
 You will also discover lucrative career paths and the best Eco-friendly colleges.

 Why should you pursue a sustainable energy degree?

 Most sustainability detractors argue that it is merely a fad that will get lost in the noise once people’s interests shift to other things.
 Well, this assertion is wrong.
 Multinational companies now actively adopt green initiatives to reduce energy consumption.